ryan-hopson/snake-clone/README.md

 # A Snake Clone
 A simple snake clone using pygame (v2.0.0.dev6).
 It was made with Python (v3.7.7).
-\nTo run the program:
+To run the program:
 ```console
 foo@bar:~$ python3 Snake.py
 ```